I keep on answering the same types of questions on Twitter, so here is a handy Frequently Asked Questions page where I answer the most common ones.

-A: I find these by just looking at them.
-I don’t use any software to find them; I just flip through PDFs.
+A: I find these by just looking at them – just using my eyes.
+Most times, I don’t use any software to find them; I just flip through PDFs.
 I do use Mac’s Preview to make an image darker or lighter to bring out some details, if needed.
-Occasionally, I make use of FotoForensics.com or Forensically to confirm my suspicions, but I always find them by eye first.
-Preview is also used to “decorate” the image with colored boxes to point out the areas that look similar to each other.
+Occasionally, I make use of FotoForensics, Forensically, or ImageTwin (in beta) to confirm my suspicions, or to analyze complex figures with lots of panels.
+Preview is also the program I use to “decorate” the image with colored boxes to point out the areas that look similar to each other.

 Why don’t you name and shame?

 Q: Why do you not post a link to the papers that contain the images with duplications that you post on Twitter?
 I want to know which paper these photos were published in.
 Name and Shame!

 A: I usually do not post links to those papers for several reasons.
 First, on Twitter, that will quickly evolve into making fun of the authors or institutions.
 Twitter being Twitter means that this could turn nasty very quickly.
 Secondly, I would rather not be sued for defamation.
 These types of posts are about raising awareness to the types of problems present in the scientific literature, not to make fun of the authors.
 Some exceptions might apply.